Back to Home Page

 Our History -

 The UK Scout Association decided in 2001 to lower the upper age limit of Scouts to 14 from 16, close all Venture Units by summer 2003, and create Explorer Scout Units to cater for the 14-

 The first meeting of Badger Hill Explorer Scout Unit took place in Wrest Park at the beginning of March 2002, with Dave Davies, then Assistant Scout Leader at Badger Hill as prospective Explorer Scout Leader and Andy Knight as the first District Explorer Scout Commissioner.
-There were nine potential Explorers; three 15/16 year old guys, Nick, Dan, and Pete who were going to transfer from Badger Hill Scouts and two 17 year old guys, both called Matt, who had finished at Scouts but who hadn’t joined Ventures knowing that Explorers were about to start.
-We also had four girls who had some Guiding experience but who’d found out about Explorers because two of them, Livvi and Emma, were elder sisters of Scouts who’d told them what was happening and the other two, Jenny and Rachael came along to keep them company!
+There were nine potential Explorers; three 15/16 year old guys, Nick, Dan, and Pete who were going to move across from Badger Hill Scouts and two 17 year old guys, both called Matt, who had retired from Scouts but who hadn’t joined Ventures, knowing that Explorers were on the way.
+We also had four girls who had some Guiding experience but who’d found out about Explorers because two of them, Livvi and Emma, were sisters of Scouts who had told them what was happening and the other two, Jenny and Rachael came along to keep them company!

 The first proper camp was over the August Bank Holiday in 2002 when the Unit went for a weekend at Stiffkey on the Norfolk coast.

 Stiffkey was notable for two things.
 Firstly we arranged to hold our first investiture on the deck of the Wells lifeboat, which hadn’t been out for six weeks, but got a “shout” 30 seconds before we were going to start, so we had to get off rapidly and hold the investiture beside the slipway with the lifeboat being launched behind us.